Back to Blog

 • A copy of the Letter of Demand sent to the defendant

-• Proof that the LOD was delivered (the signed copy, the affidavit of service, the Sheriff's return of service, or the registered post slip)
+• Proof that the LOD was delivered (signed copy, affidavit of service, Sheriff's return, or registered post slip)

-• Any contracts, agreements, invoices, or other documents that support the claim
+• Any contracts, agreements, invoices, or documents that support the claim

-• The defendant's full and correct details, including their full name, physical home and work addresses, and contact numbers
+• The defendant's full details: name, physical home and work addresses, and contact numbers

 4